 For weight management during pregnancy, a short-term model was applied.
 There was insufficient evidence of effect so the cost effectiveness estimation was subject to great uncertainty.
 For weight management after childbirth, the model used a study in which women's weight was measured at both 6 months and 15 years postpartum.
 This was compared with their pre- and post-pregnancy weight.
 Using a 15-year time horizon, the estimated cost per quality-adjusted life year (QALY) gained was £44,000.
 Using a lifetime horizon (the usual measure of cost effectiveness) it was £9000.

 Fieldwork aimed to test the relevance, usefulness and feasibility of putting the recommendations into practice.
 PHIAC considered the findings when developing the final recommendations.
-For details, go to the fieldwork section in appendix B and online.
+For details, see the fieldwork section in appendix B and the full expert report.

 Fieldwork participants in antenatal and postnatal care services, fertility services, leisure services, community groups, weight management services and children's centres were generally positive about the recommendations.
 They believed they could potentially help encourage weight management before, during and after pregnancy by raising awareness of the issue, especially among non-health professionals.